Hoagy Carmichael: Early life and education

 Carmichael's mother taught him to sing and play the piano at an early age.
-With the exception of some piano lessons in nearby Indianapolis with Reginald DuValle (1893-1953), a bandleader, pianist and accordion-player, known later as "the elder statesman of Indiana jazz" and billed as "the Rhythm King", Carmichael had no other academic or professional musical training.
+Aside from a few piano lessons with Reginald DuValle—an Indianapolis bandleader and accordionist known as "the elder statesman of Indiana jazz"—Carmichael received no formal musical training.
+He was largely self-taught as a pianist and entirely self-taught as a composer.
+The Carmichael family returned to Indianapolis in 1916, where Hoagy attended Emmerich Manual High School; however, at the age of 16, he dropped out to help support the family.
+Three years later, in 1919, Hoagy and his family moved back to Bloomington, where he graduated from Bloomington High School.

-The family moved back east to Indianapolis when Carmichael was age 17 in 1916, but Carmichael only followed and returned to Bloomington three years later in 1919 when he was age 20 to complete high school.
-For musical inspiration, Carmichael would listen to prominent ragtime music pianists Hank Wells and Hube Hanna.
-At 18, Carmichael helped supplement his family's meager income by doing manual jobs in building construction, or at a bicycle chain factory, and in a meat slaughterhouse.
-This bleak time was partially relieved by piano duets with his mother and by his long friendship with local musician-bandleader DuValle, who taught him piano-jazz improvisation.
-Carmichael earned $5 playing at a college fraternity dance at nearby Indiana University in 1918, marking the beginning of his professional musical career.
+For musical inspiration, Carmichael listened to prominent ragtime pianists Hank Wells and Hube Hanna.
+At 18, to help support his family's meager income, he held various manual jobs in building construction, a bicycle chain factory, and a slaughterhouse.
+This difficult period was somewhat alleviated by playing piano duets with his mother and through his long friendship with DuValle, who introduced him to piano-jazz improvisation.
+Carmichael's professional music career began in 1918 when he earned $5 playing at a college fraternity dance at Indiana University.

-The death of Carmichael's three-year-old younger sister in 1918 (possibly from the world-wide infamous Spanish flu pandemic of 1918-1923) affected him deeply.
-He later wrote "My sister Joanne—the victim of poverty.
+The death of Carmichael's three-year-old sister in 1918, likely due to the Spanish flu pandemic, deeply affected him.
+He later reflected, "My sister Joanne—the victim of poverty.
 We couldn't afford a good doctor or good attention, and that's when I vowed I would never be broke again in my lifetime."